Review | ‘The Undoing’ is less absorbing than ‘Big Little Lies,’ but Nicole Kidman fans probably won’t mind

 I feel obligated to keep spoilers to a minimum from this point on, other than to note that Elena is, obviously, “The Undoing’s” murder victim — bludgeoned to death in her art studio not long after she was seen leaving the fundraiser.

-Still trying to comprehend the shocking news, Grace is at first frustrated — and soon frantic — that she can’t reach Jonathan on his phone, especially after two NYPD detectives (including Edgar Ramirez as Joe Mendoza) come to the Fraser home to ask questions.
+Still trying to comprehend the shocking news, Grace is at first frustrated — and soon frantic — that she can’t reach Jonathan on his phone, especially after NYPD detectives (led by Edgar Ramirez as Joe Mendoza) come to the Fraser home to ask questions.
 When Grace finally hears the alerts for her unanswered texts buzzing in the nightstand drawer and finds Jonathan’s phone there, it confirms her darkest suspicion, that her husband has fled.

 From there, “The Undoing” undoes itself with some disappointingly rote attempts at prolonging its shaggy plot by identifying any number of suspects, including Grace herself.